 The dependent variables reported in this table are Tobin's Q ratio, ROA and ROE of firms in each year t.
 Sample period is 1999-2008.
 DE ratio is divided by 1000 to reduce the decimal points of coefficients.
 The accounting - independent variables (Size (natural log of total asset), Revenue/Total Asset, DE Ratio, Ln(Age in Month) (natural log of monthly age of firms)) are measured at year t-1.
 Industry classification follows SET standard.
-State-owned enterprise equals to 1 if 20% or more of shares of the firm is considered as the cabinet connected firm for the first one and representative connected firm for another, 0 otherwise.
+State-owned enterprise equals to 1 if 20% or more of shares of the firm is held by government who is also the biggest shareholder for the year.
+CAB Connected and REP Connected are dummy variables which equal to 1 if the firm is considered as the cabinet connected firm for the first one and representative connected firm for another, 0 otherwise.
 SH-BD cooperation is utilized as the source of connection.
 The direct connection definition is used for matching the political connection in the first three columns.
 And the direct or strongly indirect connection definition is used in the next three columns while the direct or indirect connection definition is used in the last three columns.
-The regressions utilize the OLS method. .
-Robust standard errors are given in the parentheses. , , and indicate significance at the 10%, 5% and 1% level, respectively.
+The regressions utilize the OLS method.
+Robust standard errors are given in the parentheses. \, \\, and \\\ indicate significance at the 10%, 5% and 1% level, respectively.